pagopa/selfcare-common-frontend/README.md

 ## fixSwagger20ArraySchemaDef.js
 An utility script to use when generating the stub through @pagopa/openapi-codegen-ts in order to handle the REST api whose operations returns an array of objects

+## storage
+### storageTokenOps
+An object containing a complete set of operation on the storage regarding the key used to store in the storage the loggedUser token in selfcare projects.

+### storageUserOps
+An object containing a complete set of operation on the storage regarding the key used to store in the storage the loggedUser in selfcare projects.

 # Decorators
 ## withLogin